Whether you are a hunter, restaurateur, keen cook, or amateur sausage maker, a meat grinder is a great addition to any kitchen.

 What is meant by grinder plates and how are they used?

 It’s also known as the cutting plate.
 It consists of either carbon or stainless steel plate that has several holes that sit at the end of the grinder.
 When the user forces the meat via the hole of the plate, it will be cut by the spinning plate that moves across the hole.
 The grinding plates have different numbers to fit the size you have.
-Also, they have different holes sizes that allow you to make small, medium or chunky meat.
+Also, they have different holes sizes that let you make small, medium or chunky meat.
 The grinders always come with one grinding plate depending on the model and brand.
 However, you can purchase additional plates to offer you a variety of various meat sizes you want to produce.
 Also, the plates require to be replaced when they get dull.
 I would advise you to change both the plates and the knife at the same time.

 Can I use meat grinders to crush bones?